ni/webvi-examples/Embed WebVI into Content/Readme.md

 The `ni-virtual-instrument` custom element needs no modification after it has been emitted into `Main.html` from LabVIEW.
 The `vireo-source` property `web-application` must be updated to reflect the relative path between `index.html` and `Main.via.txt`.

 ```
-<ni-web-application engine="VIREO" location="BROWSER" vireo-source="../g-source/Builds/Web%20Server/Configuration1/WebApp/Main.via.txt"><ni-virtual-instrument vi-name="Main.gviweb"></ni-virtual-instrument></ni-web-application>
+<ni-web-application engine="VIREO" location="BROWSER" vireo-source="WebVI/Builds/Web%20Server/Configuration1/WebApp/Main.via.txt"><ni-virtual-instrument vi-name="Main.gviweb"></ni-virtual-instrument></ni-web-application>

 ```

 ## Important Directories
-- **`g-source`**: Everything within this directory is either the source code of the WebVI of the build output from LabVIEW.
+- **`WebVI`**: Everything within this directory is either the source code of the WebVI of the build output from LabVIEW.
 Most of the path and filenames are defaults obtained by using the **Web Application** template in LabVIEW NXG 2.0.
- - **`g-source/Builds/Web Server/Configuration1/WebApp`**: This is the important bits of the emitted by LabVIEW when the Web Application is built.
+ - **`WebVI/Builds/Web Server/Configuration1/WebApp`**: This is the important bits of the emitted by LabVIEW when the Web Application is built.
-- **`app`**: This directory contains all the hand maintained HTML and CSS files of the static page.
+- **`StaticPageResources`**: This directory contains all the hand maintained HTML and CSS files of the static page.
 This example requires no additional JavaScript.

 # Usage
-Where would you use this?
-Example applications.
+This technique might be used when there is an existing Web page that can be enhanced with the addition of inline WebVIs.
+An example may be educational course material with a WebVI inline that visualizes data acquired in a lab setting.